-Summary: There is a lot of behind-the-scenes action that happens as colleges choose who they are going to accept each year.
-One of those hidden factors could be your family’s finances.
-This article explains the difference between need-blind and need-sensitive admissions and what you need to know about it.
+Summary: There’s a lot that goes on behind the scenes as colleges decide who to admit each year.
+One factor that might play a role is your family’s financial situation.
+This article breaks down the difference between need-blind and need-sensitive admissions and highlights what you should know about each approach.

 What Does Need-Blind Mean?